bullhornfixie/CV-1/README.md

 ### Problem Solving
 In 2015, when I launched an outsourced paraplanning company in financial services, we handled large volumes of client data via email or Dropbox.
 I could see this was a) not secure and b) difficult to manage.
 All my other competitors were using this method and I needed an alternative solution which was low cost but offered the functionality needed.
 Eventually, I found a startup called Clinked who offered a client portal and they agreed to white label this for me on a start up price.
 I integrated this portal into the website and we quickly gained a competitive edge with larger clients who had concerns over secure data sharing - problem solved.

+### Front End Development
+Previously starting a business on budget meant the luxury of a professional developer/designer was absent.
+I taught myself CSS/HTML and built a commercially viable website on WordPress [1to1Paraplanning](https://1to1paraplanning.co.uk/).
+Makers Academy gave me the back end tools I needed for a full stack profile.

 ## Education
 [Makers Academy](https://makers.tech)(November 2020 to March 2021)